cloudeteer/terraform-azurerm-vm/README.md

 Description: The resource ID of an existing Azure Network Security Group to associate with the network interface created by this module.

 - Applies only when `create_network_interface` is `true`.
-- If omitted and `create_network_interface` is `true`, this module creates and associates a default Network Security Group.
+- If omitted, no Network Security Group is associated with the module-created network interface.

 Type: `string`